See our FaceBook if you want to get a brand new Broadway Limited Imports Union Pacific 844 at 40% off!

 1 College Rd, Batavia, NY 14020

 A true Western NY classic- with more than 100 shows under their belt, this GSME-coordinated event is a must-go-to for any model railroader in the area.
+It's been on the up-and-up the past couple years, and soon may even stand to threaten RIT as the king of Rochester area shows!
 If you model in any one of the three main scales (N, HO, and O) there'll be something for you there.

 GSME Open House